tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/index.rst

   You can find the old documentation here : :ref:`syncthing_usage`

 Introducing WAPT Agent replication role
 ---------------------------------------

 Starting with WAPT 1.8, repository replication can be enabled using WAPT agent installed on an existing machine, a dedicated appliance or Virtual Machine.

 The replication role is deployed through a WAPT package that enables Nginx web server and configures scheduling, packages types, packages sync, and much more.

+Coming with that feature, repository rules allows agent to dynamically select the best WAPT repository from a list of rules stored on the server.

 Replication behavior
 ++++++++++++++++++++